 Building Research Relationships with Indigenous Communities (BRRIC) aims to disseminate knowledge among academic stakeholders for engaging in transformative Indigenous research utilizing best practices and methods for producing results and findings that benefit all parties involved.

-BRRIC offers a diverse array of essential information covering issues such as the history of Indigenous health and research in Saskatchewan, existing policies and frameworks guiding research with Indigenous communities such as OCAP®, Truth and Reconciliation Commission calls to Action, Tri-Council Policy Statement Chapter 9, and protocol on how to respectfully and meaningfully engage Indigenous communities in research projects.
+BRRIC offers a diverse array of essential information covering issues such as the history of Indigenous health and research in Saskatchewan, existing policies and frameworks guiding research with Indigenous communities such as OCAP® (Ownership, Control, Access, Possession), Truth and Reconciliation Commission Calls to Action, Tri-Council Policy Statement Chapter 9, and protocol on how to respectfully and meaningfully engage Indigenous communities in research projects.

-This course is beneficial for faculty, researchers, patient and family advisors, health care providers, SCPOR supported research teams, students, research and health organizations, and any other individual or organization seeking to engage Indigenous communities in research.
+This course is beneficial for faculty, researchers, patient and family advisors, health care providers, Saskatchewan Centre for Patient-Oriented Research (SCPOR) supported research teams, students, research and health organizations, and any other individual or organization seeking to engage Indigenous communities in research.

 This course provides researchers with the skills to respectfully engage with Indigenous communities in a culturally sensitive and appropriate manner.
 It provides information on the historic research relationship with Indigenous communities to contextualize the need for informed consent and transparency.